openshift/openshift-ansible/playbooks/openstack/configuration.md

 * The Trunk Ports extension must be enabled:
   * https://docs.openstack.org/neutron/pike/admin/config-trunking.html
+  * Make sure to restart `neutron-server` after you change the configuration
 * Neutron must use the Open vSwitch firewall driver:
   * https://docs.openstack.org/neutron/pike/admin/config-ovsfwdriver.html
+  * Make sure to restart `neutron-openvswitch-agent` after the config change
 * A Load Balancer as a Service (implementing LBaaS v2 API) must be available
   * Octavia is the only supported solution right now
   * You could try the native Neutron LBaaSv2 but it is deprecated and buggy